OfirW3/OFirewall/README.md

 ## **Some Requirements**

-- The project uses the libnetfilter-queue-dev library — make sure it is installed.
+- The project uses the libnetfilter-queue-dev library and iptables — make sure it is installed.
 - sudo privileges are required to:
 - Create network namespaces
 - Create veth interfaces